Capitals fall to Penguins in OT thriller that sends both teams to playoffs

 “The ones we gave were pretty big, so there’s a couple of turnovers.
 They turn things around pretty quick if you don’t take care of the puck,” Laviolette said.

-The Capitals went on the power play with 12:15 left in the third period after Pittsburgh’s Bryan Rust was called for holding the stick of Washington’s Lars Eller, and they had looks at the net on shots from Kuznetzov and Anthony Mantha but couldn’t convert.
+The Capitals went on the power play with 12:15 left in the third period after Pittsburgh’s Bryan Rust was called for holding Eller’s stick, and they had looks at the net on shots from Kuznetzov and Anthony Mantha but couldn’t convert.

-Kapanen found himself all alone on a breakaway with just over nine minutes remaining, beating Vanacek on the short side for the go-ahead goal.
+Kapanen found himself all alone on a breakaway with just over nine minutes remaining, beating Vanecek on the short side for the go-ahead goal.
 Pittsburgh had chances to put it away; it drew a power play but came up empty later in the period, and Kris Letang hit the post on an open net after the Capitals pulled Vanecek in the final minute.

 Washington had its looks in overtime, including a slap shot turned away by Mantha.
-But Pittsburgh was the most resilient, securing its postseason spot after Guentzel flipped a puck past Vanecek at 2:11 of the extra period.
+But Pittsburgh was the most resilient, securing its postseason spot when Guentzel flipped a puck past Vanecek at 2:11 of the extra period.

 The Penguins took the win, but both teams could start preparing for the playoffs.

-“We talked about the way that this game would most likely be played and that’s exactly how it was played,” Laviolette said.
+“We talked about the way that this game would most likely be played, and that’s exactly how it was played,” Laviolette said.
 “And it did have that playoff feel to it.”